WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### Why does Wasabi only use SegWit bech32 addresses?

-Wasabi generates bech32 addresses only, also known as `bc1q` addresses or native SegWit addresses.
-These addresses start with the characters `bc1q...`.
 Wasabi was created after the activation of SegWit, and it makes sense to support the most advanced address type, which has numerous benefits.
 For example, due to the malleability fix of SegWit, you can now remix CoinJoin outputs which are currently unconfirmed.
 There are also large savings on mining fees for SegWit transactions.